Introduction

 good-natured and happy, because they are always laughing.
 But if you listen

-closely to that laughter, you can hear either of two things.
+closely to that laughter, you can hear any of three things.

 1. |